-- Balanced: The RIS Balanced investment option outperformed the median across all time horizons greater than one year. - Aggressive: The RIS Aggressive investment option continued to outperform against peers across all measured time periods.
+- Balanced: The RIS Balanced investment option outperformed the median across all time horizons except for the 3-year investment horizon, where it was in line with peers. - Aggressive: The RIS Aggressive investment option continued to outperform against peers across all measured time periods.
 It has a higher asset allocation to equity markets, which can drive higher returns (and volatility). - Income Focused: The RIS Income Focused investment option has consistently outperformed the median across all presented time periods. - Cash: The RIS Cash option underperformed against peers across all measured time periods because it is a pure cash option, in accordance with APRA's guidelines for investment options labelled as 'cash'.
 This means it did not take on additional credit risk, concentration risk or duration risk, as some peer cash options choose to do.